magantoine/senpy-package/README.md

 ```
 pip install -e .
 ```
 You only need to run this command once.
-What it does is that it installs a package, called NotifyMeSenpy, whose implementation in the current folder (and not in the usual `site-packages`, so every subsequent code modifications while be taken into account.
+What it does is that it installs a package, called NotifyMeSenpy, whose implementation is in the current folder (and not in the usual `site-packages`), so every subsequent code modifications while be taken into account.
 You can directly go to the Usage section.

 ### Setting up the pypi server